Skills Funeral Celebrants Need

 - Good literary and writing skills i.e. the ability to write concisely, grammatically and effectively.

-- A good public speaking voice and confidence to speak to groups of 300+ people.
+- A good public speaking voice and confidence to speak to large groups of people.

 - Smart appearance.